 Few short hops in Italy offer such different landscapes as the train ride from Venice to Verona.
 The train leaves from Santa Lucia station in Venice and bridges the lagoon to reach Mestre on the mainland.
 Arrival in Verona is at Porta Nuova station.

-EuroCity or Frecciabianca trains on this route normally make two or three stops on the run from Venice to Verona.
+Some Frecciarossa and NTV Italo trains run non-stop from Venice Mestre to Verona.
+Other fast trains on this route may make a couple of stops along the way.
 A handful of the regional trains serving this route make just five stops, but the majority of these local services stop at least a dozen times.

 Other journeys to Verona View all journeys to Verona